-- Find your new inhaler in our short videos so you can get to grips with your inhaler (and spacer if you have one)
+Find your new inhaler in our short videos so you can see the best way to take it.

 - sleeping better

-- finding it easier to do your daily activities
+- finding it easier to do daily activities

-If you’re using your reliever inhaler three or more times a week, don't wait.
-Make an emergency appointment with your GP.
+your symptoms are getting worse, or you’re using your reliever inhaler three or more times a week.